chadknowlton/PrivateOpenPilotRepo/CodeAnalysis.md

 ## Teamwork Reflection
 Our first priority when it came to starting this assignmnet was finishing the weekly quiz as early as possible.
-This set us up for two meetings (11/18 & 11/19) where we discussed our ggoals and code review strategy.
+This set us up for two meetings (11/18 & 11/19) where we discussed our goals, challenges expected, and **Code Review Strategy**.
 We eventually settled on SonarCloud due to Jose and Jack having experience with the product.
 The Thursday meeting also allowed us to set our individuals goals in contributions to the assignment.

 **Jack Rafter & Kyle Phipps:** Setup SonarCloud to read the python scripts, and document steps into our **Code Review Strategy**.
 Then analyze the returned data, and add to **Findings From Code Review**.